SiegeEngineers/aoe2map/README.md

 Page titles are now more verbose.

+Maps without image did not display the placeholder image properly in search results.
+This has been fixed.

 ### 18.10.6

 Map cards were using large images instead of the smaller preview images, leading to